-Outlined below are a list of areas you should consider when developing you scope statement for an IBM license audit.
+Outlined below are a list of areas you should consider when negotiating the scope for an IBM license audit.
 You may not get all the concessions, but you won’t know until you ask.

 A list of the legal entities being audited should be defined.
 You may be able to make an argument to exclude an entity from the audit.
 If it has only recently been acquired or divested.
 Or it had recently undergone an audit.